 4.05.
 Remedies.
 Employee acknowledges that the Company's remedy at law for a breach by him of the provisions of this Article IV will be inadequate.
 Accordingly, in the event of a breach or threatened breach by Employee of any provision of this Article IV, the Company shall be entitled to injunctive relief in addition to any other remedy it may have.
-If any of the provisions of, or covenants contained in, this Article IV are hereafter construed to be invalid or unenforceable in any jurisdiction, the same shall not affect the remainder of the provisions or the enforceability thereof in any other jurisdiction.
-If any of the provisions of, or covenants contained in, this Article IV are hereafter construed to be invalid or unenforceable in any jurisdiction.
-If any of the provisions of, or covenants contained in, this Article IV are held to be unenforceable in any jurisdiction.
-If any of the provisions of, or covenants contained in, this Article IV are held to be unenforceable in any jurisdiction.
+If any of the provisions of, or covenants contained in, this Article IV are hereafter construed to be invalid or unenforceable in any jurisdiction, the same shall not affect the remainder of the provisions or the enforceability thereof in any other jurisdiction, which shall be given full effect, without regard to the invalidity or unenforceability in such other jurisdiction.
 If any of the provisions of, or covenants contained in, this Article IV are held to be unenforceable in any jurisdiction because of the duration or geographical scope thereof, the parties agree that the court making such determination shall have the power to reduce the duration or geographical scope of such provision or covenant and, in its reduced form, such provision or covenant shall be enforceable; provided, however, that the determination of such court shall not affect the enforceability of this Article IV in any other jurisdiction.